 In the above SQL code, we have created the table named tblUSAStates.
 And also inserted 3 records in the same table.

-Now, what if the same table holds thousands of records?
-In such cases, determining the last ID value is difficult.
-So, here we will create a SQL Server Trigger which will first fetch the maximum ID value.
+Now, if the same table holds thousands of records, determining the last ID value is difficult.
+So, here, we will create an SQL Server Trigger that will first fetch the maximum ID value.
 After this, increment the maximum ID value by 1 and then perform the INSERT operation.

 Here is the SQL code for the trigger in SQL Server.